metasidd/ShadowKit-SwiftUI/README.md

 4. Broader shadow (1/2 of the base values)
 5. Broadest shadow (full base values)

-This layered approach creates a more realistic shadow that better mimics how shadows appear in the physical world.
+This layered approach better mimics how shadows appear in the physical world.

 ## Tips for Best Results